ibm-cloud-docs/dns-svcs/cli-change-log.md

 - list-glb-monitors:
    - From: `jq '.[] | .name'`
    - To: `jq '.monitors[] | .name'`

+- Fixed issues and improved pagination handling for GLB-related commands.

+## 06 March 2025
+{: #cli-mar2025}

+On 6 March 2025, the following features changed in the {{site.data.keyword.dns_short}} CLI:

+- Added support for 3xx, 4xx, and 5xx response codes for GLB monitors.

+  This update allows GLB monitors to accept a wider range of HTTP response codes beyond 2xx.

 ## 12 October 2022
 {: #cli-oct2022}